Running autofonce

 Once you think the new output of the tests is ok, you can ask

-to update the files:autofonce promote --apply
+autofonceto update the files:autofonce promote --apply

 It is still a good idea to check the results, for example using

-or a similar tool.
+git diffor a similar tool.

-will add a comment # promoted on
+Note that autofonce will add a comment # promoted on

-to every updated test.
+<DATE> to every updated test.
 You may remove this comment using the

-option --no-comment
+option --no-comment.

 Working with multiple testsuites